Skip to content

 Heute mal 'ne Runde graveln.
 Was sich abseits der Radsportszene seltsam anhört, hat sich in den letzten Jahren zu einem Trend entwickelt.
 Anfangs noch als Marketing-Gag verspottet, haben inzwischen nahezu alle Rennradhersteller mindestens ein Gravel Bike im Repertoire.

-A gravel bike is a modern type of bicycle that is ideal for a variety of surfaces.
-If you spend a lot of time on changing surfaces, the gravel bike offers extra grip thanks to its adapted wheels.
+A gravel bike is a modern type of bicycle that is ideally suited for various surfaces.
+If you frequently ride on changing terrain, the gravel bike offers extra grip thanks to its specially adapted wheels.

-A gravel bike is not only different from other bikes, but also has features that are mainly found in this category of bike.
+A gravel bike is not only distinguished from other bicycles, but also possesses features that are primarily found in this bicycle category.
 As we have seen, gravel bikes are very versatile.
-This then results in specific requirements that a gravel bike should meet and characterize.
+This results in specific requirements that a gravel bike should meet and that characterize it.

-Gravel bikes always use the so-called trapezoidal frame, usually in the classic form or with a slightly lowered top tube.
-The materials used to build the frame ultimately determine the price of the bike.
-Aluminum and carbon or a mixture of both materials are widely used, for example where the frame is made of aluminum but the fork is made of carbon.
-Carbon frames are generally lighter, but more expensive and somewhat more sensitive than aluminum.
-Because carbon allows more flex than aluminum, the frames are often perceived as more comfortable.
+Gravel bikes always use a trapezoidal frame, usually in the classic shape or with a slightly sloping top tube.
+The materials used for the frame ultimately determine the bike's price.
+Aluminum and carbon fiber, or a combination of both materials, are widely used.
+For example, the frame might be made of aluminum, but the fork of carbon fiber.
+Carbon fiber frames are generally lighter, but also more expensive and somewhat more fragile compared to aluminum.
+Because carbon fiber allows for more flex than aluminum, the frames are often perceived as more comfortable.

-In recent years, steel has also experienced a kind of renaissance in frame construction and is now used in gravel bikes, among other things.
-Steel and aluminum are considered very robust and therefore ideal for bikes that you want to demand a lot from.
+In recent years, steel has also experienced a kind of renaissance in frame construction and is now used, among other things, in gravel bikes.
+Steel and aluminum are considered very robust and therefore ideal for bikes that are subjected to heavy use.

 handlebars

 The handlebars are a defining feature of a gravel bike's appearance.
-However, it's less about the look than about the tangible advantages that a racing bike handlebar, also known as a drop bar or bar, offers, such as the various possible grip positions.
-On long rides, you don't want your hands to go numb and a firm grip is required off-road.
-A wide handlebar is ideal for this, which on gravel bikes is usually between 440 and 460 millimeters.
+However, it's less about aesthetics and more about the tangible advantages that drop bars, also known as road bike handlebars, offer, such as the various possible hand positions.
+On long rides, you don't want your hands to go numb, and a firm grip is essential off-road.
+For this, a wide handlebar is ideal, typically between 440 and 460 millimeters wide on gravel bikes.

-By the way, a wide handlebar also makes it easier to attach handlebar bags.
-Gravel bikes also tend to have handlebars with drops pointing slightly outwards.
-This is called drop flare and widens the lower grip position of the handlebar.
-This gives you better control over the bike, especially on rough terrain.
+Incidentally, wider handlebars also make attaching handlebar bags easier.
+On gravel bikes, handlebars with slightly flared drops have become popular.
+This is called drop flare and widens the lower grip area of the handlebars.
+This provides better control of the bike, especially on rough terrain.

-Another aspect concerns the reach of the handlebars, i.e. how far forward the brake/shift levers are positioned.
-In order to sit stretched out on the bike, the reach must be large enough.
-Because a comfortable sitting position is more important on a gravel bike, the reach should be smaller.
+Another aspect concerns the handlebar reach, i.e., how far forward the brake/shift levers are positioned.
+For a stretched-out riding position, the reach needs to be correspondingly long.
+Since a comfortable riding position is generally preferred on a gravel bike, the reach should therefore be on the shorter side.

-However, the seating position is also influenced by other factors and can be adjusted, among other things, by the length of the stem.
-The handlebars on the gravel bike are made of either aluminum or carbon.
-Carbon handlebars have more flexibility and are able to compensate for light impacts.
-This ensures more comfort and is particularly noticeable on longer rides.
+However, the riding position is also influenced by other factors and can be adjusted, among other things, by the length of the stem.
+Gravel bike handlebars are made of either aluminum or carbon.
+Carbon handlebars have more flex and are able to absorb minor impacts.
+This provides greater comfort and is particularly noticeable on longer rides.

 Tires

 Finding the right tire is almost a science these days.
-Wider tires are a key feature of gravel bikes and are crucial for their wide range of applications.
-The frames are built so that tire widths of up to 50 millimeters are possible.
-The range of gravel tires on offer ranges from 33 millimeters to 50 millimeters.
-Gravel bikes typically use 40 millimeter wide tires with profile on the edges for grip on rough terrain and a smoother tread that also allows for faster riding.
+Wider tires are a key feature of gravel bikes and crucial for their versatility.
+The frames are designed to accommodate tire widths of up to 50 millimeters.
+The range of gravel tires available extends from 33 millimeters to 50 millimeters.
+A typical feature of gravel bikes is the use of 40-millimeter-wide tires with tread on the edges for grip on uneven terrain and a smoother tread surface that also allows for higher speeds.

-This type of tire is called semi-slick and is available in a variety of versions.
-Almost all gravel bikes can now be operated tubeless, i.e. without an additional tube.
-This significantly increases puncture resistance, especially when riding off-road with lower air pressure.
+This type of tire is called a semi-slick and is available in a wide variety of versions.
+Almost all gravel bikes can now be run tubeless, meaning without an inner tube.
+This significantly increases puncture resistance, especially when riding off-road with lower tire pressure.

 pedals

-Similar to racing bikes, gravel bikes are offered without pedals.
-Accordingly, the whole range of possible pedals can be used depending on preference.
-The first fundamental question is the system, i.e. either clipless pedals or flat pedals.
+Similar to road bikes, gravel bikes are offered without pedals.
+This means that a wide range of pedals can be used, depending on personal preference.
+The first fundamental question is which system to use: clipless pedals or flat pedals.

-If you use your gravel bike mainly for everyday use, you should choose flat pedals.
-Clickies are a good option for sportier use.
-Pure road bike pedals are usually only the second best choice, especially because the road bike shoes that go with them are not suitable for walking.
-This is why so-called SPD pedals, which are also used on mountain bikes, are usually used on gravel bikes.
-Their advantage is the right mountain bike shoe with a profile, where the click mechanism is anchored in the sole and therefore does not interfere with walking.
+Those who primarily use their gravel bike for everyday riding should opt for flat pedals.
+For more sporty use, clipless pedals are a good choice.
+However, standard road bike pedals are usually only the second-best option, mainly because the corresponding road cycling shoes aren't suitable for walking.
+Therefore, gravel bikes typically use SPD pedals, which are also used on mountain bikes.
+Their advantage lies in the compatibility with mountain bike shoes featuring a tread pattern, where the clipless mechanism is integrated into the sole and thus doesn't interfere with walking.

-When it comes to gears and brakes, gravel bikes also have a few special features that are less common on racing bikes.
-This starts with the brakes, which usually consist of a hydraulic disc brake.
-Cheaper bikes sometimes have mechanical disc brakes.
-This provides greater braking power while also being more comfortable to use.
+Gravel bikes also have a few unique features regarding their drivetrain and brakes that are less common on road bikes.
+This starts with the brakes, which are usually hydraulic disc brakes.
+Less expensive bikes sometimes use mechanical disc brakes.
+These offer higher braking power with more comfortable operation.

-The entire range of available models is possible when it comes to gears.
-In practice, however, many gravel bikes are equipped with mono-gear systems (Shimano or Sram) that use only one chainring.
-These allow for an equally wide range of gears, but have fewer intermediate gears.
-In recent years, the new gravel group from Shimano (GRX) has been increasingly used.
-It is available in various versions, similar to the 105, Ultegra and Dura Ace road bike groups.
-Its advantage is the wide range of uses expected of a gravel bike.
-It must be able to handle steep sections off-road as well as fast descents on asphalt roads.
+The full range of available drivetrain options is possible.
+In practice, however, many gravel bikes are equipped with single-chainring systems (Shimano or SRAM).
+These offer a similarly wide gear range but have fewer intermediate gears.
+In recent years, Shimano's new gravel groupset (GRX) has become increasingly popular.
+It is offered in various versions, similar to the road bike groupsets 105, Ultegra, and Dura-Ace.
+Its advantage lies in the broad range of uses expected of a gravel bike.
+It must be able to handle steep off-road sections as well as fast descents on paved roads.

-Accordingly, the GRX offers a wide range of gear ratios with an 11-34 cassette and one or two chainrings.
-The group also allows for easy shifting over three gears.
-On steep off-road sections, this can make the difference between continuing to ride or having to push.
-With the robust design of the rear derailleur, chain snapping is a thing of the past and the group can even withstand a fall.
-The large non-slip handles on the cockpit ensure safe handling on any surface.
+Accordingly, the GRX offers a wide gear range with an 11-34 cassette and one or two chainrings.
+The groupset also allows for smooth three-speed shifting.
+This can make the difference on steep off-road sections between being able to continue riding and having to push the bike.
+Thanks to the robust construction of the rear derailleur, chain slap is a thing of the past, and the groupset can even withstand a crash.
+At the cockpit, the large, non-slip grips ensure secure handling on any surface.

-Gravel bikes are derived from cyclo-crass bikes.
-This means they are suitable for different types of terrain and are also easy to ride on gravel.
-Dirty roads, gravel or rough paths are no problem with this bike.
+Gravel bikes evolved from cyclocross bikes.
+This makes them suitable for various terrains and they ride well even on gravel.
+Dirty roads, gravel, or rough paths are no problem for these bikes.

-Gravel bikes are true all-rounders and can be ridden on straight roads at high speeds or on rough terrain.
-Unlike a mountain bike, the bikes have round handlebars.
+Gravel bikes are true all-rounders and can be ridden both on flat roads at high speeds and on rough terrain.
+Unlike mountain bikes, they have round handlebars.

 The name itself provides a first clue.
-Gravel means nothing other than gravel.
-This already roughly outlines the area of application.
-Further clues are provided by the history and origin.
-In the early years of cycling, when asphalt roads were still rare, racing bikes had to cope with rough surfaces.
+Gravel simply means gravel or crushed stone.
+This roughly outlines its intended use.
+Further clues come from its history and origin.
+In the early years of cycling, when paved roads were still rare, racing bikes had to cope with rough surfaces.

-Wide tires and a robust construction, usually made of steel, were the norm.
-Over time, the roads improved, new materials such as aluminum conquered the bicycle world and made it possible to build lighter and faster racing bikes.
+Wide tires and a robust construction, usually made of steel, were therefore the norm.
+Over time, the roads improved, new materials such as aluminum conquered the bicycle world, and enabled the construction of lighter and faster racing bikes.

-However, classic racing bikes quickly reach their limits when they are not used on paved roads.
-This is an experience that many cyclists in the USA have who live away from major urban areas and do not just want to pedal on the highway.
-On endless gravel roads, high demands are placed on the rider and equipment.
-Mountain bikes were usually used for this, but as cycling races on unpaved roads became more popular, the desire for more speed on the bumpy roads also grew.
+Nevertheless, classic road bikes quickly reach their limits when they're not used on paved roads.
+This is an experience shared by many cyclists in the USA who live outside major urban areas and don't want to limit themselves to highway riding.
+Endless gravel tracks then place high demands on both rider and equipment.
+Mountain bikes were typically used for this, but with the increasing popularity of road races on unpaved paths, the desire for higher speeds on these bumpy tracks also grew.

 One of the oldest and most famous gravel races is Unbound Gravel, formerly Dirty Kanza.
-Thousands of participants race over 200 miles of gravel roads and dirt tracks through the rural regions of Kansas.
-Many consider the race to be the breeding ground for today's gravel bikes.
-The truth is probably a bit more complicated, as off-road racing bikes were already being ridden over a hundred years ago.
+Thousands of participants cover approximately 200 miles on gravel roads and dirt tracks through the rural regions of Kansas.
+Many consider the race the birthplace of modern gravel bikes.
+The truth is probably a bit more complicated, as off-road capable racing bikes were already being ridden over a hundred years ago.

-Today's trend can certainly be traced back to the cycling scene in the USA and is closely linked to the name Tom Ritchey, legendary frame builder and one of the co-inventors of the mountain bike.
+However, today's trend can certainly be traced back to the cycling scene in the USA and is closely associated with the name Tom Ritchey, legendary frame builder and one of the co-inventors of the mountain bike.

-While many bike enthusiasts today follow the n+1 rule, meaning you can never have enough bikes, Ritchey was clear that you only need one bike, and that it has to fit the conditions you usually ride in.
-This approach already seems to provide a definition for the gravel bike.
+While many cycling enthusiasts today adhere to the n+1 rule, believing you can never have enough bikes, Ritchey was convinced that you only need one bike, and it has to be suited to the conditions you typically ride in.
+This approach already seems to offer a definition for the gravel bike.

-Some call it an all-rounder, others a jack of all trades.
-One thing is certain: a gravel bike should enable fast, comfortable and long rides on rough terrain.
-On the one hand, this provides a clear picture, but on the other hand, it allows for a wide range of interpretations.
+Some call it an all-rounder, others the holy grail.
+What's certain is that a gravel bike should enable fast, comfortable, and long rides on rough terrain.
+This provides a clear picture, but also allows for a wide range of interpretations.

 What does a gravel bike have to do with a road bike?